LESC-Unicamp/TPT-coefficients-for-spherocylindrical-molecules/README.md

 ## Initial Configuration
 <p align="justify">
 The user is allowed to select one of three crystalline structures for the initial molecular configuration at the beginning of the simulation.
-Structures are either stretched or pure cubic geometries depending on the spherocylindrical elongation.
+Structures are either stretched or pure cubic geometries depending on the spherocylindrical aspect ratio.
 The available structures are: simple cube (SC), body-centered cube (BCC), or face-centered cube (FCC).
 Like <code>[1+L/D]&rho;*</code> and <code>L/D</code> variables, the initial molecular configuration is also provided by the user on the fly.
 </p>

 <p align="justify">